CMTA/CMTAT/README.md

 The present repository provides CMTA's reference implementation of CMTAT for Ethereum, as an ERC-20 compatible token.

+The CMTAT is developed by a working group of CMTA's Technical Committee that includes members from Atpar, Bitcoin Suisse, Blockchain Innovation Group, Hypothekarbank Lenz & Staehelin, Metaco, SEBA, Swissquote, Sygnum, Taurus, Tezos Foundation.
+The design and security of the CMTAT was supported by [ABDK](https://abdk.consulting/), a leading team in smart contract security.

 The preferred way to receive comments is through the GitHub issue tracker.
 Private comments and questions can be sent to the CMTA secretariat at <a href="mailto:admin@cmta.ch">admin@cmta.ch</a>.

 ## Functionality